Rufus Mallory: Later years

 After serving in Congress, Mallory resumed his Salem law practice.
 In 1872, he was again elected to the Oregon House of Representatives from Marion County, and served as Speaker of the House.
 After one two-year term, he was appointed as United States district attorney in 1874 and served until 1882.
 He was then appointed as a special agent of the Treasury Department in Singapore, British Malaya, and after completing the necessary business, continued around the world in 78 days to Portland, where he resumed his law practice.
 Mallory joined the firm of Dolph, Bellinger, Mallory & Simon in November 1883.

 In 1887, Mallory was one of the incorporators of the Willamette Bridge Railway Company.
 The first Morrison Street Bridge was completed in April 1887 and Mallory's company operated a steam-powered streetcar across the bridge, expanding into the Sunnyside neighborhood in 1888 and then to Mt.
 Tabor in 1889.
 In 1890, he became one of the founding members of the Oregon Bar Association.

+Death and legacy

 Rufus Mallory died in Portland on April 30, 1914, at the age of 83, with his cremated remains placed in the vaults of the Portland Cremation Association.

 The Hotel Mallory in Portland, built in 1912, was commissioned by Mallory.
 The structure was added to the National Register of Historic Places in 2004, was thoroughly renovated, and reopened as the Hotel deLuxe in 2006.